jeffreyadams/atlasofliegroups-docs/tutorial/video_3A/example_SL2R.rst

 	  \left(\begin{pmatrix} w & w \\ -w & w \end{pmatrix} \right)
 	  |z\in {\mathbb C}^{\times },w\in \mathbb C \right\}.

-One of the key points comes from just looking at the Cartan part of the last :math:`B''`:
+One of the key points comes from just looking at the Cartan subgroup part of the last :math:`B''`:

 .. math:: H''=\left\{ \left(\begin{pmatrix}\cosh(z)&\sinh(z)\\